sjdv1982/nademo/README.md

 **Installation**

-Running the initial-analysis notebook requires numpy, scipy, pandas and matplotlib installed
+Running the initial-analysis notebook requires numpy, scipy, biopython, pandas and matplotlib installed

 It also requires nglview to be installed and configured correctly with Jupyter